-If the value is zero no values are changed and the message is basically ignored.
+If the value is zero no values are changed and NAK is issued by the monitor.

 Bits which are not specified here are undefined bits and their values are always ignored.

 - 1 Volume

 - 2 Contrast

 - 3 Aperture

 - 4 Brightness

 - (5) Phase

 - 6 Chroma

 - 3. The Preset values to be saved